Fernando-A-Rocha/MTA-SAMP-OBJ/README.md

 ### Introduction

-* Includes a library which lets you add SA-MP objects to the game in your MTA server
+* Includes `sampobj`: a library which lets you add SA-MP objects to the game in your MTA server
     * Reads samp.ide, samp.col and samp.img
     * Allocates new models to add SA-MP objects
     * Smart & optimized memory allocation
     * Many debug/error messages & comments to help you understand the code

-* Includes an example resource containing the following:
+* Includes `sampobj-examples`: an resource containing various implementations:

     * SA-MP Map Loader:
         * Loads native TextureStudio exported maps (reads Pawn code)